elithaxxor/RoutR_MauraDr/FEATURE_PROPOSAL.md

 - Allow offline synchronization of CVE data so scans work without Internet access.

 ## 13. SMB Hash Backup and Alerting
-- Leverage the new `web/tooling/smb_hash.py` script to automatically back up Samba password hashes.
+- Leverage the `web/tooling/smb_hash.py` script to automatically back up Samba password hashes.
 - Provide a CLI option and REST endpoint to schedule periodic backups.
 - Notify administrators when hash files are modified unexpectedly.

 ## 14. Scheduled Task Automation
 - Integrate a lightweight scheduler to periodically run scans and hash backups.